annavik/BIOSCAN-5M/README.md

 ## BIOSCAN Browser

 The [BIOSCAN Browser](https://bioscan-browser.netlify.app/) provides a user-friendly interface to navigate the BIOSCAN-5M dataset.
-The goal is to lower the threshold for users to explore the dataset by presenting data in interactive and comprehensive ways.
+The idea is to lower the threshold for users to explore the dataset by presenting data in interactive and comprehensive ways.
 A long term goal for the tool is to help improve quality of data, by making incorrect or missing data easier to spot and report.

 <div align="center">
   <img src="BIOSCAN_images/repo_images/bioscan_browser.png" alt="Screenshot from the BIOSCAN Browser." />